tvtaerum/mapCOVID_USA/README.md

 |----------------------------------------|
 |<img src="/images/scriptToDefineMouseOvers.jpg" width="600" height="300">|

 **3.** The third requirement is a script which creates an array of html network locations for 48 States, 3107 Counties, 8 Lakes, and 149 Rivers.
-These are used to load the data for each of the object when a mouse hovers over a State, County, Lake or River.
+These are used to identify which object is being pointed to and load the appropriate data for each State, County, Lake or River.
 *Refer to the file mapCOVID_USA/files/FRAGMENTS_output_US_edge.html for a text version of these fragments.*
 |Script to define arrays   |
 |----------------------------------------|